-On July 1, 2013, there was a change to the regulations involving the hours that truck drivers can work.
-The changes made by the Department of Transportation (DOT) were an attempt to prevent driver fatigue and avoid collisions.
+More than a decade ago, regulations about the number of hours that truck drivers can work were updated.
+The U.S. Department of Transportation (DOT) made these changes to reduce driver fatigue and prevent accidents.
 The schedule requires truck drivers to take a 30-minute break within the first eight hours of driving.
 On top of the added breaks, the maximum hours a driver can work per week was cut down from 82 to 70 hours.
-The DOT also added a requirement that when drivers restart their week, meaning move into the next 70 hour period of work, they have to take a full 34-hour break once during the week.
+The DOT also added a requirement that when drivers restart their week, meaning move into the next 70-hour period of work, they have to take a full 34-hour break once during the week.
 This is an effort to ensure that they receive a full day and night off and a full night of sleep.
 The dangers of truck accidents continually lead to changes by the government to help avoid accidents.

 David Van Sant, an Atlanta truck accident lawyer from our firm, worked for years defending tractor trailer companies and motor carriers who were involved in accidents.
-This experience can now go to work for you by understanding the federal statutes which regulate drivers and navigating the sometimes complex legal issues involved.
-When you retain Van Sant Law as your Georgia truck accident attorney, you can be confident you have a strong advocate in your corner.
+This experience can now go to work for you by understanding the federal statutes which regulate drivers and navigating the sometimes-complex legal issues involved.
+When you retain the commercial trucking attorneys at Van Sant Law, you can be confident you have a strong advocate in your corner.
 Our goal is to obtain the highest compensation in your case so that you can regain your life and property as much as possible.Gathering Evidence for Your Truck Accident Case

 Injuries such as broken bones, burn injuries, crush injuries, spinal cord injuries, and many other catastrophic truck wreck injuries can all result from a violent collision.
 The end result for you may be medical bills, legal battles, an inability to earn wages, and emotional turmoil.
 Unfortunately, insurance companies are frequently unwilling to pay proper compensation for injuries and attempt various tactics to delay or drastically reduce payments.
 The insurance and trucking companies are not going to give you a friendly hand when it comes to damages for negligence.
-This is why it is important to hire a skilled truck accident lawyer in Atlanta to fight on your side.
+This is why it is important to hire the best lawyers for truck accidents in Atlanta to fight on your side.
 Van Sant Law is the truck accident attorney that Georgia victims know and trust.Get Our Atlanta Truck Accident Attorneys on Your Side

 What Are Some of the Main Causes of Truck Accidents?